-Another way to check the results much quicker, are through 2 websites that I always use:
+Another way to check the results are through 2 websites that I always use:

-To see more positions, you’d have to wait for the “Full results” version, which will be displayed usually 10-20 minutes after the race.
+To see more positions, you’d have to wait for the “Full results” version, which will be displayed usually around 10 minutes after the race.

 Checking The Winning Length

-This can be great to check if your horse has qualified for Williamhill’s 2 Clear offer or Coral’s beaten by a length offer.
-You can check if your horse has won by 2 lengths or more, or if your horse finished 2nd under 1 length or less.
+This can be great to check if your horse has qualified for an offer that requires the winner to win by X lengths.
+You can check if your horse has won by 2 lengths or more, or if your horse finished 2nd under 1 length or less and so on.

 Using Your Free Bets

-It's always an excellent outcome when the horse race result means you have qualified for a free bet!
+It's always an excellent outcome when the horse race result goes your way and you have qualified for a free bet!

-Free bets are usually credited to your account 10-30 minutes after the race is settled.
-Some bookies take longer than this, so don’t worry if you don’t have your free bet in 30 minutes.
+Free bets are usually credited to your account within the hour after the race has settled.
+Some bookies take longer than this though, so don’t worry if you haven't received your freebies by then!

-If 24 hours has passed and you still haven’t received your free bet, you can try chatting up the bookie’s Live Chat.
+If 24 hours have passed and you still haven’t received your free bet, you can try hopping on the bookie’s Live Chat.
 They might have made a mistake or there might be a problem with their system.